Coiot/cbr-main/src/albums/episode1.md

   scene_title: Europa League
   slide_url: https://m2p120-93ae.kxcdn.com/season1-episode1-scene16.jpg
   narration: "<p>Look at all this rightful HRE clay.
 Well it would be, but SabyZ's
-    Czech Republic lead by Vaclac Havel stands in the way.
+    Czech Republic lead by Vaclav Havel stands in the way.
 Czechia is a fan favorite that is consistent in conquering vast swaths of Europe, and their unique paratrooper, the Vysakdar, can edge them on to have a big advantage later in the game.
 A potential Finland in the making.
 Lowly Prussia lead by Fredrick in the corner tends to settle